albertattard/spring-boot-camp/docs/01-primer/01-evolution.md

 **It depends!!**

-While we can never have a one-size-fits-all answer, containers + Fat JARs that contain the application server seems to be the way to go.
+While we can never have a one-size-fits-all answer, containers + FatJARs that contain the application server seems to be the way to go.
 The adoption of Spring Boot is witness to this.

 When deciding about technology, I usually head to the [ThoughtWorks technology radar](https://www.thoughtworks.com/radar/) as this combines feedback from many ThoughtWorkers about many technologies and techniques used throughout the industry.
 [Spring Boot was moved to _adopt_ in November 2016](https://www.thoughtworks.com/radar/languages-and-frameworks/spring-boot), where it kept this position ever since.
 This gives me confidence that other ThoughtWorkers did not see any serious pitfalls that I should be aware of.
 I tend to stay away from technologies that are in the _hold category_, such as [OSGi](https://www.thoughtworks.com/radar/platforms/osgi), as this means that others found that this technology brought more challenges than it actually solved.